williamw520/jsoda/README.md

 Here's a quick example to illustrate the basic usage of Jsoda.

-Annotate the Java class as the model class using the @Model annotation.
+Annotate the Java class as the model class using the <kdb>@Model</kdb>
+annotation.
 Mark the _id_ field as the primary key using the @Key annotation.

     @Model
     public class Hello {